matryoshka-app/sdk-php-core/README.md

 # sdk-php-core

-SDK core on php.
+SDK core on php for create backend side for your matreshka app.
 Can be used to embed in your favorite framework.

 ### Start